azavea/backbone.hashmodels/README.md

         // Track all the properties of a model

         var m = new Backbone.Model({foo: "bar"});
-        // Models must have either there own 'id' attribute, or you may pass
+        // Models must either have their own 'id' attribute, or you may pass
         // in a state ID when you add the model to Backbone.HashModels Backbone.HashModels.addModel(m, "state-id");
         m.set(foo: "baz"); // This will trigger the hash to change